Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - `signinCLI()` method now waits for the internal Promise based function to resolve

+- Fix issue when re-inviting a user who has declined a bubble invitation

 ### SDK for Node.JS 1.30 - September 2017
 ---